tgac-vumc/ACE/README.md

 There are some more snippets of advice in the code, and tons more in the function documentation.
 For a walkthrough ... try the walkthrough in the vignette!

-That's pretty much it for now, let us know if you run into some errors or oddities: j.poell@vumc.nl and rh.brakenhoff@vumc.nl
+That's pretty much it for now, let us know if you run into some errors or oddities: j.poell@amsterdamumc.nl and rh.brakenhoff@amsterdamumc.nl

 P.s.
 ACE uses the ggplot2-package for output plots.
 If you wish to use ACE-functions that return plots in a loop or a function of your own and save these plots to file, you need to feed the plots into the graphics device with the print() function.
 This is a peculiarity of ggplot2.